samhh/dotfiles/README.md

 ## Project Structure

-Everything is split up into four dirs:
+At its core, everything is split up into four basic dirs:

 - **Linux**
 - **macOS**
 - **Shared**: Stuff that should work out of the box on both Linux and macOS.
 - **Misc**: At the moment this is exclusively a CS:GO config (that I happen to use on Windows).

+You can use the included `./link.sh` helper on Linux/macOS to automatically set up syslinks for all configs.
+This uses Stow under the hood.

+Any configs that require user input due to user secrets (e.g. GPG key in Git config) are placed in appended *_secret* dirs, separately from the clean configs.
+You will need to manually manage these.

 There are plenty of software prerequisites as these are the configs I use every day down to a byte.
 Read the files you're downloading to understand what they are and what might be required for them to work.